Skip to content

 Plan your flag displays for the entire year using a rotation calendar.
 Mark key dates when you will change flags: major holidays, seasonal transitions, and special events.
 The table below shows a sample schedule you can adapt to your preferences and local climate.

 Two weeks before a planned flag change, pull the next season's flags from storage.
 Inspect them for damage, wash if needed (see our guide on how to wash polyester flags), and make any necessary repairs.
 When you take down current flags, clean and store them immediately rather than letting them pile up.
-For a deeper dive into rotation timing and technique, see our guide on how to rotate seasonal flags without damage.
+For a deeper dive into rotation timing and scheduling, see our guide on how to rotate garden flags by season.

 Maintaining Your Organization System

-Annual collection audit: Once a year, review your entire collection.
+Once a year, review your entire collection.
 Identify flags you have not displayed in two or more years and decide whether to keep, donate, or retire them.
 Check all flags for damage and make repairs or replacements as needed.
 Update your inventory to reflect current collection status.
-January or February works well for this audit after the holiday rush.
+January or February works well for this audit after the holiday rush, when you are already handling the Christmas and winter flags and the next major rotation is still weeks away.

 Frequently Asked Questions